 What is this place under the shadow of God’s wings?

 And what does it mean to put our trust there?

 Under the Shadow of God’s Wings

-This is a place of mercy, where trust knows that God is good, where His people live at peace with Him, where He surrounds them with warmth, comfort, and the feel of His heart beating in loving kindness.
+This is a place of mercy, where trust knows that God is good, where His people live at peace with Him, where He surrounds them with comforting, warmth, and the feel of His heart beating in loving kindness.
 Here they stay close by His side for the sheer joy of His nearness, and thus are protected, shadowed by the wings of God.

 In this place, one’s trust is safe, sufficient for the need.
 For here, nothing that is confusing about God matters.
 What matters to those who dwell here is loving Him back because of His love, seeing by faith that He is the good God He says He is – a pure expression of love, and greater than we could ever imagine.

 King David sang of this place.
 It has existed from the beginning.
 It draws all who have a heart of believing in the loving kindness of God.

 A Place for Growing